What is diabetes mellitus?

 There are several types of insulin available.
 The specific type, dose and injection interval will be determined with a glucose curve.
 This is a test in which insulin is injected early in the morning and blood glucose levels are determined every two to four hours throughout the day.
 The purpose of this test is to determine how long it takes for the blood glucose to reach its lowest level or "trough."
 The test is also used to determine how high (“peak”) and low (“trough”) the blood glucose levels are throughout the day.

-Glucose curves can be performed by hospitalizing your cat for the day or by testing at home using a glucometer.
+Glucose curves can be performed by hospitalizing your cat for the day, by testing at home using a glucometer, or using a glucose monitor (FreeStyle Libre) that can be placed on your cat to monitor the glucose for several days.

 Clinical Signs of Diabetes